SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

 to where to get the code, if you're interested.
 - The code was 427 lines long.
 - The ROM image had 794 code and data bytes, 256 were for the number to be factored.
-- The code required 1792 bytes of RAM, which was easy.
+- The code required 1792 bytes of RAM, which fit easily.

 Notably, no multiplication or division operations were required, which is good because the 6502 didn't have that, much less for "bignum" integers with 2,048 bits!